R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 The test class is annotated with `@EnabledOnOs(OS.LINUX)`.
-This is from [JUnit 5](https://junit.org/junit5/docs/current/user-guide/#writing-tests-conditional-execution-os) to ensure that the native test is run on a Linux environment.
+This is from [JUnit 5](https://junit.org/junit5/docs/current/user-guide/#writing-tests-conditional-execution-os) to ensure that the native test is run only on a Linux environment.

 To execute the test using a simulation enclave, run: